Return to: Foundational Activities

 Part III also includes a Program of Study form, a formal document based on the academic evaluation made available to the student from the Office of Admissions, and showing any transferred credit.
 In consultation with their Foundation course instructor, students use this exercise to create an individualized plan for completing all degree requirements within a specific time frame.
 The university suggests that students approach the task of program planning by grouping degree requirements into stages of progress.
 Students are encouraged to target a completion date and work backward, identifying specific milestones of academic progress and time frames for their completion.

 In developing a timeline, students must account for review, revision, and approval of academic work.
 For most students, academic work is not approved with the first draft.
 Students should familiarize themselves with the approval processes for academic work, in particular those for Learning Agreements and KAMs, and incorporate flexibility in their timeline.
 Students use the Program of Study form to gauge their progress toward degree completion.
-In KAM-based programs, the Program of Study is consulted at the beginning of the quarter to guide the study plan for the quarter; at the end of the quarter, the form is submitted via the dropbox in SBSF 7100 Research Forum, indicating the progress made during the quarter.
+In KAM-based programs, the Program of Study is consulted at the beginning of the quarter to guide the study plan for the quarter; at the end of the quarter, the form is submitted via the assignment area in SBSF 7100 - Research Forum or EDUC 8800 - Research Forum, indicating the progress made during the quarter.
 Any revisions to the form require the approval of the faculty advisor/mentor and the associate dean or the associate dean’s designee.

 Professional Development Plan Approval Process